hartwigmedical/hmftools/serve/README.md

  - Known codons (codons for which generic mutations are implied to be pathogenic)
  - Known exons (exons for which specific mutations are implied to be pathogenic)

-## Extraction of genomic events and characteristics from knowledgebases
+## Extraction of genomic events and tumor characteristics from knowledgebases

 ### Gene checking